mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Available Tendencies
 --------------------

-The model can produce tendencies for temperature, wind, and all non-chemical tracers for several different schemes.
+The model can produce tendencies for temperature, wind, and all non-chemical tracers (see :numref:`Table %s <avail_tend_variables>`) for several different schemes.
 Not all schemes produce all tendencies.
 For example, the orographic and convective gravity wave drag (GWD) schemes produce tendencies of temperature and wind, but not of tracers.
 Similarly, only the planetary boundary layer (PBL), deep and shallow convection, and microphysics schemes produce specific humidity tendencies.
 Some PBL and convection schemes will have tendencies for tracers, and others won't.

 In addition to the tendencies from specific schemes, the output includes tendencies from all photochemical processes, all physics processes, and all non-physics processes (last three rows of :numref:`Table %s